 Online therapy for Bend clients.

-Practical, multi-modal, not woo.
+Practical, multi-modal, grounded.

 Questions I get asked about working with a Bend therapist.

-Specific work I do for Bend-area clients.
+What I help with for Bend-area clients.

 Anxiety therapy